Mpfk/appLaunchpad/README.md

 terraform init
 ```

-3. Plan the deployment to review the changes, capturing variables in a `terraform.tfvars` file:
+3. Plan the deployment to review the changes, capturing variables in a `terraform.tfplan` file:

 ```sh
 terraform plan -out=terraform.tfplan